Get the Facts on Ebola in 20 Minutes!

 HIV is the human immunodeficiency virus.
 It is the virus that can lead to acquired immune deficiency syndrome, or AIDS.
-CDC estimates that about 56,000 people in the United States contracted HIV in 2006.
+The Center for Disease Control (CDC) estimates that about 56,000 people in the United States contracted HIV in 2006.

 HIV damages a person’s body by destroying specific blood cells, called CD4+ T cells, which are crucial to helping the body fight diseases.